Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 (I'm barely exaggerating)

-Most often, brands see it as the component that must be as inexpensive as possible .
+Most often, brands see it as the component that must be as cheap as possible .

 They then simply specify that there is "padding", without ever indicating its origin or its properties.

-It’s all the more unfortunate as clothing insulation continues to improve.
-So, as soon as I started to be interested in this type of material, it was clear that this aspect of our Jules Tournier wool jacket would be taken care of.
-My techwear side has spoken!
+It's all the more unfortunate since clothing insulations are constantly improving.
+So, as soon as I started to take an interest in this type of material, it was clear that this aspect of our Jules Tournier wool jacket would be taken care of.
+My techwear side spoke!

 And very quickly, it was the Polartec® ALPHA that caught my attention...

-In cold regions , soldiers often alternate moments of intense physical activity, where they sweat, and much more static moments, where their body temperature can drop quickly .
+In cold regions , soldiers often alternate between moments of intense physical activity, where they sweat, and much more static moments, where their body temperature can drop quickly. .

-“Snow fights between colleagues are fun, but what clothes should I wear?
-And how can I not be cold when it’s over?”
-This is where the Polartec Alpha® comes in!
-(Reuters credit)
+"Snowball fights with colleagues are fun, but what do I wear?
+And how do I keep warm when it's over?"
+That's where Polartec Alpha® comes in! (credit Reuters)

-It was painful, especially when the perspiration did not have time to evacuate and the soldier had to remain motionless: perfect conditions for shivering...
+It was painful, especially when the sweat had no time to evacuate and the soldier had to remain motionless: perfect conditions for shivering...

 Their specifications were therefore as clear as they were complicated to implement.
 To protect them from the cold, they needed something that: